- Apply Now

 STEPS ONCE ADMITTED

 Confirm your decision to attend through your admissions application.
-Let us know if you are accepting or regretting your offer of admission.
+This will let us know if you are accepting or regretting your offer of admission.

 Your CSU eID grants access to a myriad of CSU systems including the RAMweb student portal.
 Access RAMweb for course registration, financial billing, degree progress information, grades and more.
 To access your student record through RAMweb, you must first create an eID.